 Source: Lefkada Slow Guide

 Kalamos is the second smallest island and it’s the perfect choice for absolute calmness and serenity.
-Cars are not allowed to the islands and it has only two villages, Kalamos and Episkopi.
+Cars are not allowed on the islands and it has only two villages, Kalamos and Episkopi.
 Kalamos is the port that matches the boat from Mitika and from there begins the only road to Episkopi.
 Notable is the pine forest of Kalamos, considered one of the rarest of the Ionian Sea and the towering royal pines are home to dozens of different species of birds.

 Check our map below to find where these islands are!